Paying your rent

 Paying your rent and other charges is a condition of your tenancy.
 If you do not pay, you will have broken your tenancy agreement with us.
 We use the rent we collect from all our tenants to repair and improve homes and neighbourhoods.
 We write to you every year to tell you how much rent you should pay.
 We charge you rent for your home and any other services which you may use.

 Your weekly rent payments are due every Monday and must be paid in advance for the week ahead.
-If you prefer, you can arrange with one of our income recovery officers (01476 406311) to pay fortnightly or monthly in advance.
+If you prefer, you can contact us on 01476 406080 to discuss alternatives such as fortnightly or monthly payments.

-We will send you a rent statement four times a year, in April, July, October and January.
+We will send quarterly rent account statements only to tenants who have fallen behind with their rent payments (are in arrears).
+All tenants will receive a rent statement at the end of the financial year.
 Your statement will show payments made by you, housing benefit payments and other adjustments, and will show the balance of your account.
-If you have any queries about payments made please contact an income recovery officer.
+If you have any queries about payments made please contact customer services on 01476 406080.

-If you have paid too much rent, you can leave the credit on your account to offset future payments or you can ask our payments and recovery team for a refund.
-They can arrange for you to be sent a cheque.
+If you have paid too much rent, you can leave the credit on your account to offset future charges or you can ask for a refund.
+If you have other debts outstanding with the Council we may transfer all or part of the credit to clear these debts.

 You can pay your rent: